Austin Shepherd

-Austin Shepherd (born May 28, 1992) is a former American football offensive tackle.
+Austin H. Shepherd (born May 28, 1992) is an American former professional football offensive tackle.
 He played college football at University of Alabama.
-He was drafted by the Minnesota Vikings in the seventh round, 228th overall of the 2015 NFL draft.
-He has also played for the San Diego Chargers.
+He was selected by the Minnesota Vikings in the seventh round of the 2015 NFL draft.
+He was also a member of the San Diego Chargers and Pittsburgh Steelers.

-Early years
+Early life

 Shepherd attended North Gwinnett High School in Suwanee, Georgia, where he was teammates with Ja'Wuan James.
 In his sophomore season, North Gwinnett advanced to the GHSA Class 5A state championship game with 13–2 record, where they lost 34–6 to Valdosta Lowndes led by Greg Reid and Telvin Smith.
 As a junior, Shepherd helped North Gwinnett to a berth in state quarterfinals behind 10–3 finish, where they lost 20–3 to Alec Ogletree's Newnan.
 In Shepherd's senior season, North Gwinnett finished with a 13–1 mark, earning Region 7-5A championship while advancing to the state quarterfinals, where they lost 35–0 to Camden County.

 He was ranked by Rivals.com as the No. 18 guard and No. 22 by Scout.com, while ESPN.com ranked him 46th nationally as an offensive tackle.
 He was also ranked 13th on Atlanta Journal-Constitution Georgia Top 50.
 Regarded as a three-star recruit by Rivals.com, Shepherd chose Alabama over Georgia Tech, Clemson, South Carolina and UAB.
 He enrolled in January 2010 and participated in spring drills for the Crimson Tide.

 Professional career

-Minnesota Vikings
+Minnesota Vikings (first stint)

-Shepherd was selected by the Minnesota Vikings with the 228th pick in the 2015 NFL Draft.
+Shepherd was selected by the Minnesota Vikings with the 228th overall pick in the 2015 NFL draft.
 He was signed to a four-year, $2.34 million contract with a $69,694 signing bonus.
 He was released on August 29, 2016.

 San Diego Chargers

-On September 4, 2016, Shepherd was signed to the Chargers' practice squad.
+On September 4, 2016, Shepherd was signed to the practice squad of the San Diego Chargers.
 On September 20, 2016, he was released from the practice squad.

 Pittsburgh Steelers

-On October 11, 2016, Shepherd was signed to the Steelers' practice squad.
+On October 11, 2016, Shepherd was signed to the Pittsburgh Steelers' practice squad.
 He was released by the team on October 19, 2016.

-Second stint with Vikings
+Minnesota Vikings (second stint)

 On October 25, 2016, Shepherd was signed to the Vikings' practice squad.
 He signed a reserve/futures contract with the Vikings on January 2, 2017.

 On September 2, 2017, Shepherd was waived by the Vikings.

+Coaching career

+In 2020, after Shepherd's playing career he joined Florida Atlantic as a graduate assistant.
+In 2021, he took the same role with Ole Miss.
+In 2022, he moved to an off-the-field role as the director of recruiting and football logistics for Louisiana.

+In 2024, Shepherd was hired by Duke as an offensive analyst.
+In 2025, he was promoted to associate offensive line coach.
+He is married to the former Elise Petitjean.